In various studies about starting and keeping relationships, researchers tell us how being bad at dating goes beyond shyness and anxiety only.

-Young men and women sat back and waited for their parents to spot what they considered best suitors.
+Young men and women sat back and waited for their parents to spot whom they considered best suitors.

-While at it, the old folks were on the lookout for what they considered necessary qualifications in the spouses to be.
+While at it, the old folks were on the lookout for necessary qualifications in the spouses to be.

 In what one would call sexual selection, the healthy, intelligent, witty, hardworking, and rich males always had an upper hand and got betrothed to healthy and beautiful women.

 Fast forward to the 21st century and men are tasked to seek suitors without the helping hand of parents and elders.
-They now accomplish what was a regulated practice and this comes with challenges, especially for those lacking the necessary skills and necessary qualities.
+They now accomplish what was a regulated practice on their own, and this comes with challenges, especially for those lacking the necessary skills and qualities.

-In the process, those endowed with preferred skills and qualities are bound to succeed while the rest of the pack are bound to flounder.
+In the process, those endowed with preferred skills and qualities are bound to succeed while the rest of the pack flounder.